RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Decorator

-a decorator adds functionality to methods without touching them
+The Decorator pattern attaches additional responsibilities to an object dynamically.
+A decorator adds functionality to methods without touching them, providing a flexible alternative to subclassing.

+Pros: More flexible than inheritance, composable.
+Cons: Can lead to many small objects; harder to debug.
+When to use: For adding features like logging or caching without modifying core classes.
+Real-world analogy: Adding toppings to a pizza without changing the base recipe.

-## Example using basic syntax
+## Example Using Basic Syntax

 ```ts
 // Component interface